 The fast development of wireless sensor network (WSN) technology provides great tools to collect information.
-However, WSNs can also be a significant threat to our security and privacy (e.g. an enemy may deploy a sensor field to detect troop movements).
+However, WSNs can also be a significant threat to our security and privacy in hostile environments (e.g. an enemy may deploy a sensor field to detect troop movements).
 The large number of miniature sensors in a large field makes it difficult to manually search and neutralize the sensors.
 We are developing algorithms to enable a team of mobile robots to perform the task.

 In this "robot network" vs. "sensor network" setup, each party has its own advantages and limitations.
 Robots have mobility while sensors do not.
 Robots know their own locations and received signal strength (RSS) readings.
-However, robots cannot decode the protocol of the sensor network and have to treat sensors as plain radio sources.
-Therefore, signal anonymity, short transmission duration, variable transmission power, and the unknown source number challenge robots in addition to communication and sensing range constraints.
+However, robots do not understand the network protocol of the sensor network and have to treat sensors as plain radio sources.
+Furthermore, signal source anonymity, short transmission duration, variable transmission power, and the unknown source number further challenge robots in addition to their communication and sensing range constraints.

 Building on our prior work, we propose a two-step approach: first we decentralize belief functions that robots use to track source locations using checkpoint-based synchronization, and second we propose a decentralized planning strategy to coordinate robots to ensure the existence of checkpoints.
 We formally show that our planning algorithm ensures the decentralized belief functions to be synchronized periodically with explicit analysis on memory and communication requirements.
 Furthermore, the expected searching time of our algorithm is insensitive to the number of radio sources.
-We have implemented the proposed algorithm and compared it with two heuristics in simulation based on real
+We have implemented the proposed algorithm and compared it with two heuristics in simulation based on real sensory data.
+The experiment results show that our algorithm successfully trades a modest amount of memory for the fastest searching time among the three methods in comparison.